-The Capitol Region Council of Governments is committed to developing an efficient, multi-modal transportation system, which will increase the mobility of people and goods within the Capitol Region.
-Our strategy for achieving this is explained in the Regional Transportation Plan.
-This Plan provides a twenty-year overview of the major transportation investments that are required in the Capitol Region.
-It is updated every three years in conformance with federal transportation regulations.
+The Capitol Region Council of Governments is committed to developing an efficient multi-modal transportation system enhancing the safety and mobility of people and goods within the Capitol Region.
+Our strategy for achieving this is explained in the Regional Transportation Plan, specific projects over the next four years that use federal funds can be found in our Transportation Improvement Program, and CRCOG specific tasks are identified in the Unified Planning Work Program.
+For more information about these key documents, check the Transportation Department’s Core Plans page.

-The transportation planning program is undertaken at the direction of the Transportation Committee, with representatives from each town in the Capitol Region.
-The Transportation Committee reports to the Policy Board.
-The Policy Board acts as the Metropolitan Planning Organization (MPO) for the Capitol Region.
+The transportation planning program undertaken by the Transportation Department is at the direction of the Transportation Committee, with representatives from each town in the Capitol Region.
+The Transportation Committee reports to the Policy Board which acts as the Metropolitan Planning Organization (MPO) for the Capitol Region.